theodric/asciigoatse/README.md

 # asciigoatse
-Various goatses for 'neofetch' and all other legal purposes
+Various goatses for 'neofetch' and all other lawful purposes